Will CBD Oil Show Up in a Drug Test?

 How Much Do You Have to Take for CBD Oil to Show Up On A Drug Test?

-Again, everyone’s metabolism is different and medicines, liver, and kidney function all play roles in a positive or negative result.
-What kind of drug test is being administered is another factor.
-And dosage is yet another component in this risk assessment.
+Again, everyone’s metabolism is different and different medicines, liver, and kidney function all play roles in a positive or negative result.
+The kind of drug test is being administered is another factor.
+Also, dosage is yet another component in this risk assessment.

 Our products do contain less than .3% THC and an array of other rare cannabinoids.
 Because of this, we CANNOT guarantee a negative drug test.
 If you are worried about passing a drug test for your employee or other reason, we do not recommend taking our products as there is a chance you will test positive.
 If you have any questions, please send us an email to [email protected]